-Indian English speakers are tempted to change the spelling of this voluptuous street snack — always spelled Ragda 'Pattice’ at eateries in the glorious tradition of street slang– to the more correct ragda "patties.'
-But I say why spoil a good thing by forcing on it unneeded refinement?
+Indian English speakers are tempted to change the spelling of this voluptuous snack -- always spelled Ragda 'Pattice' by food vendors in the glorious tradition of street slang-- to the more correct ragda "patties.'
+But why spoil a good thing by forcing on it unneeded refinement?

 There's nothing proper about this bold, tarty street snack from the swollen crush of Bombay's streets.
 It is a hodge-podge of random flavors and textures that no cook in their right mind would dream of putting together.
 There's sweet here and spicy and sour and salty.
 And then there's creamy and crispy and crunchy and crumbly.
 The final result is lush genius on a plate.

 In Bombay, you can buy Ragda Pattice at the open stalls and carts lining the city's long beaches and eat it standing right there, your feet burrowing into the soft sand and the sea breeze whipping your hair into a salty tango.
-Or, if you're worried about hygiene and all that annoying stuff that gets between a foodie and his/her indulgences, you can order it at one of the city's restaurants.
+Or, if you're worried about hygiene and all that annoying stuff that gets between you and your indulgences, you can order it at one of the city's restaurants.